Breakfast is NOT the most important meal of the day

 Do you know who coined the phrase ‘Breakfast is the most important meal of the day?’
 It was John Harvey Kelloggs.
 Do you recognise his name from the packets of cereal you crunch every day?
 Do you know why he created cereals?
 His original aim was not to improve our health but something a little quirkier.
 I’ll explain more and dive into why breakfast philosophy has become entrenched in popular culture.
 And yet cereals no longer serve us a bowl of anything that is worth consuming!
 This blog will outline another popular health myth that has been updated by prominent nutritionists, TV health presenters and GPs.

 Dr Mosley reports that insulin “makes you hungry and makes you fat” As you have read in my previous blogs, insulin is released when you consume carbs – the higher the carb GI the higher the insulin release.
 Insulin encourages high cell turnover and increases “the risk of cancer.”
 High carb diets are creating health problems.
-I have discussed this at length

 The high carb diet is causing illnesses not previously seen on this scale.
-Health statistics on obesity have skyrocketed and dementia and alzheimer’s are looking to overtake the obesity statistics.
+Health statistics on obesity have skyrocketed and dementia and Alzheimer’s are looking to overtake the obesity statistics.
 Medical advice is shifting – slowly.
 It will take a while for the message to become mainstream and the diet companies may take even longer.
 However cutting edge medical professionals are calling for changes.

 I was delighted when Dr Mosley recently referred to changes in nutritional thinking as revolutionary which is exactly how I have felt for a number of years.
 Nutritional advice over the last 50 years is being turned on its head.
 Low fat has high toxicity for your body (Read more about low fat and high toxicity for your body)And diabetes is increasing at an alarming rate in young and old alike.